Wil Myers Player Props: Reds vs. Mets

 Wil Myers At The Plate

-- Myers has two doubles, three home runs and eight walks while hitting .215.
+- Myers is batting .208 with two doubles, three home runs and eight walks.

-- He has hit a long ball in two of 26 games played this season, and in 3% of his plate appearances.
+- In 27 games played this season, he has gone deep in two of them.

-- In five games this year (19.2%), Myers has picked up an RBI, including two games with multiple runs batted in.
+- Myers has driven in a run in five games this season (18.5%), including two games with multiple runs batted in.

-- He has scored at least once seven times this year (26.9%), including one multi-run game.
+- In seven of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.